grievejia/andersen/README.md

 Building the project
 -----------------

-To build Andersen's analysis, you need to have a C++ compiler (e.g., g++ or clang++) installed.
+To build Andersen's analysis, you need to have a C++ compiler with C++11 support installed (e.g. g++ 4.8 or later, clang++ 3.4 or later).
 It should compile without trouble on most recent Linux or MacXOS machines.

-1. Download the source code of LLVM 3.5 from SVN.
-Currently I am working on trunk 203470.
+1. Download the source code of LLVM 3.5.
 Older version of LLVM are guaranteed not to work because they lack C++11 support.

 2. Build LLVM from source code.